gflohr/qgoda-site/en/docs/taxonomies.md

   </figcaption>
 </figure>

-Likewise, you can identify all documents that are tagged with "Qgoda" and "Plug-Ins".
+Likewise, you can identify all documents that are tagged with "Qgoda".

 <figure class="figure w-100">
   <img src="/images/taxonomies/taxonomy-tags.svg"
        class="large-image figure-img img-fluid img-rounded d-block m-x-auto"
        alt="You can also group all documents tagged with &quot;Qgoda&quot; and &quot;Plug-Ins&quot;." />
   <figcaption class="figure-caption text-xs-center">
-    All documents tagged with "Qgoda" or "Plug-Ins".
+    All documents tagged with "Qgoda".
   </figcaption>
 </figure>

 By combining taxonomies you can define arbitrary subsets of a site's documents.
-You can for example identify all English documents tagged with "Qgoda" or "Plug-Ins" by `OR`'-ing the two above conditions.
+You can for example identify all English documents tagged with "Qgoda" and "Plug-Ins" by `AND`'-ing the two above conditions.

 <figure class="figure w-100">
   <img src="/images/taxonomies/taxonomies-combined.svg"
        class="large-image figure-img img-fluid img-rounded d-block m-x-auto"
        alt="Combining taxonomies can create arbitrary partitions of a site." />
   <figcaption class="figure-caption text-xs-center">
-    All English documents tagged with "Qgoda" or "Plug-Ins".
+    All English documents tagged with "Qgoda" and "Plug-Ins".
   </figcaption>
 </figure>